LucasSI/LucasSI/README.md

 - 👋 Olá, Sou @LucasSI
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Web development with Python and Django
+- 🌱 I’m currently learning Data Analysis with Python and PowerBI
 - 📫 How to reach me in my instagram account @lucasdq

 <!---